ABOUT SHADOW MOUNTAIN HOSPITAL AND ASSESSMENT CENTER

 FINANCING

-According to its website, Shadow Mountain accepts most private insurances, Medicaid, and self-payment.
-It also has a relationship with American Healthcare Lending, for those needing to access loans.
+Shadow Mountain accepts most private insurances, Medicaid, and offers self-payment options.
+We have also established a relationship with American Healthcare Lending to assist individuals in accessing loans, if needed.